Managing Users in Your BandHelper Account

 - You can continue adding users up to the limit determined by your subscription price.
 If you need to expand your account to add more users, you can click Account > Billing in the main menu and select a new account level.
 This will change your expiration date depending on how much value is left in your current subscription, and the next time you renew your subscription, you will pay the cost of the new account level.

 - If someone leaves your band, you generally can't delete them from your account because they are linked to past data like shows and financial transactions.
 However, you can deactivate them to keep them from logging in and hide them from most areas of your account.
 Inactive users don't count toward your total, so if you replace someone with a new band member, you can deactivate the old user first and add the new user without needing an account upgrade.
+To deactivate a user, go to the user's Edit page, deselect the Active checkbox and click Save.

 - If you are playing with someone temporarily, and you have room for more users in your account, you can set up a username for that person and allow them to sync to your account.
 You can set that user to Read Only if they don't need to change any data.
 When you're finished playing with that person, you can deactivate their username to make room for another user.